Shire of Campaspe

 The Shire of Campaspe is a local government area in Victoria, Australia, located in the northern part of the state.
-It covers an area of 4519 km2 and in June 2018 had a population of 37,592.
+It covers an area of 4519 km2 and in August 2021 had a population of 38,735.
 It includes the towns of Girgarre, Echuca, Kyabram, Rochester, Tongala and Rushworth.
-It was formed in 1995 from the amalgamation of the City of Echuca, Shire of Deakin, Shire of Rochester, Shire of Waranga, Town of Kyabram and part of the Shire of Rodney.

 The Shire is governed and administered by the Campaspe Shire Council; its seat of local government and administrative centre is located at the council headquarters in Echuca, it also has service centres located in Kyabram, Rochester, Rushworth and Tongala.
 The Shire is named after the Campaspe River, a major geographical feature that meanders through the LGA.

+History

+The Shire of Campaspe was formed in 1995 from the amalgamation of the City of Echuca, Shire of Deakin, Shire of Rochester, Shire of Waranga, and Town of Kyabram, along with parts of the Shire of Rodney and small sections of the Shires of Gordon and Cohuna around Kow Swamp.

 Council

 Current composition

-The council is composed of five wards and nine councillors, with three councillors per ward elected to represent each of the Echuca and Kyabram-Deakin wards, and one councillor per remaining ward elected to represent each of the other wards.
+The council is unsubdivided, with all nine councillors elected to represent the whole shire area.